QuantLet/EmbeddingPortfolio/README2.md

   - `final_models` where you will find the autoencoder and convex NMF models as well as the Markowitz and Robust Markowitz portfolio allocation.
   - `activationProba` where you will find the input and output from ARMA-GARCH modelling for the activations
+- Finally, our portfolio weights and corresponding evaluation used for the paper are saved in the `performance` folder.

 ## AE and NMF training